Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 No celebration or special indication when getting rare cards Deck management is very limited:

-Can't modify existing decks
-No way to delete decks
-Can't rename decks
-Can't see cards in a deck
-The catalog endpoint should give us a way to see what cards are available in the pack and preferably the rarity of pulling a copy of the cards.

 User profile functionality is very limited: